 We want to encourage everyone to buy their tickets in advance.
 Advance tickets will cost £2.50, but on the day ALL tickets will cost £5.00 – still a cheap day’s entertainment.
 Primary school children (and younger) and anyone in full fancy dress in the procession still get in free.

-We are presently planning entertainment for your enjoyment, including a family DOG SHOW organised by Scarsdale Vets, circus skills, donkey rides, even a trip to the beach!
+We are presently planning entertainment for your enjoyment, including a family DOG SHOW organised by Scarsdale Vets, circus skills, dance workshops, donkey rides, even a trip to the beach!
 There will be performances by Vision Dance, The Rock Choir and Razzamataz Theatre School.
 And, of course, there are the ever popular VILLAGE GAMES to take part in, or just to enjoy watching.
 Take a look at the WI ART & CRAFT CHALLENGE exhibits in the Main Marquee (The entry form and guidance notes will be available from this website).
 Refreshments will be available throughout the afternoon and evening, including the WI’s Afternoon Teas, Gerard’s infamous Pig Roast, Toastie the Difference, Artisan Crepes, and in the evening, ‘Calcutta comes to Duffield’ courtesy of Duffield Catering, alongside All Fired Up pizzas and One Potato!
 Two Potato! spuds, new boys Bang In Belper and more throughout the afternoon and evening.
-We will be able to enjoy live music from Derwent Valley Wind Band in the afternoon, two support acts, David Lacey and 7StoreySoul, and a main band, Littlefield, in the evening.
+We will be able to enjoy live music from Derwent Valley Wind Band in the afternoon, two support acts, David Lacey and Weekend Edition, and a main band, Littlefield, in the evening.

 We look forward to welcoming you throughout the week.
 For more details on the week’s entertainment see the Carnival Events page.